-The Beaver: Canada’s History Magazine provides a key resource with which to confront these challenges.
+The Beaver (now known as Canada’s History) provides a key resource with which to confront these challenges.
 This article aims to show how you might do so, using six historical thinking concepts.
 By making the historical thinking concepts explicit, as we have done in the Benchmarks of Historical Thinking project, rich historical investigations, in the classroom and elsewhere, become possible.

 Primary source evidence provides the crucial link between civilized eyes — appearing to predominate.” the past and our stories about the past.
 There are many different types of primary evidence, including written records, oral testimony, relics, letters, government documents, maps, and radio broadcasts.
 What defines sources as primary is that they were created at the time that you are studying.
 They can thus be used as evidence for what people were thinking, how they lived, and what was happening around them.
 Primary sources are a part of the past you are studying.